containers/podman-desktop/website/docs/podman-compose.md

 ### 2. Using Podman Compose to run multiple containers

-For this tutorial, we will use the [`flask-redis` project](https://github.com/docker/awesome-compose/tree/master/flask-redis) from the [awesome-compose repository](https://github.com/docker/awesome-compose).
+For this tutorial, we will use the [Flask Redis project](https://github.com/docker/awesome-compose/tree/master/flask-redis) from the [awesome-compose repository](https://github.com/docker/awesome-compose).
 This repository consists of many sample projects for you to get started with Podman Compose.
 1. Open your Terminal window
 2. Change to the project directory
 ```sh